fssa-batch3/mathankumar.nagarajan__web_project/README.md

 Scenario 1: Successfully view account details
 Steps:
-1. Log in as a user.
-2. Navigate to the account page.
+1. Navigate to the account page.
-3. View the account details such as name, email, and address.
+2. View the account details such as first name, last name, email, and address.
 > Expected Result:
 > The user can view their account details.

-<h3>Edit and Update account details (completed)</h3>
+<h3>Edit account details (completed)</h3>

 Scenario 1: Successfully edit account details
 Steps:
-1. Log in as a user.
-2. Navigate to the account page.
+1. In the Profile page.
-3. Click the "Edit Account" button.
-4. Update the account details.
-5. Click the "Update Account" button.
+2. Click the "Edit" button to Edit Your details.
+3. And fill extra details Like Address 2, zipcode, country and state.
 > Expected Result:
-> The user's account details are updated.
+> The user account details has edit but its not updated in the localstorage.

-<h3>View products/items (completed)</h3>
+<h3>Update account details (completed)</h3>

-Scenario 1: Successfully view products/items
+Scenario 1: Successfully Update account details
 Steps:
-1. Log in as a buyer.
-2. Navigate to the Home page.
-Click Any one store.
-3. Navigate to the product listing page.
+1. In the Profile page.
-4. View the list of available products/items in the store.
+2. You already Changed details.
+3. So, Click the "Update" button to Update Your details in localstorage.
 > Expected Result:
-> The user can view the list of available products/items in the store.
+> The user has updated his detail in the local storage.

-<h3>View product/item details (completed)</h3>
+<h3>Delete account details (completed)</h3>

-Scenario 1: Successfully view product/item details
+Scenario 1: Successfully Delete account details
 Steps:
-1. Log in as a buyer.
-2. Navigate to the Home page.
-Click Any one store.
-3. Navigate to the product listing page.
+1. In the Profile page.
-4. Select a product/item to view its details.
+2. So, Click the "Delete" button to Delete Your details in localstorage.
 > Expected Result:
-> The user can view the details of the selected product/item.
+> The user has Deleted his detail in the local storage.

 <h2>Seller</h2>